 FHA Rules for a Condo Loan

-- Percentage of FHA loans: At least 80% of all FHA loans in the complex must be owner occupied, the borrower's principal place of residence.
+- Percentage of FHA loans: At least 80% of all FHA loans in the complex must be owner-occupied.
 If too many FHA-insured units are turned into rentals, FHA will not approve the loan.

 General Condo Loan Rules

 If you can't get an FHA loan for your condo, you can still apply for a conventional loan.
 Whether you obtain an FHA or a conventional loan, some condo loan rules are the same.

 - HOA delinquencies: In complexes where values have fallen across the board, dues often have not been paid for those in short sale status or those which are bank-owned.
 Percentage minimums apply.
 Most of the time, at least 85% of homeowner association dues must be up to date.

 - Pending legislation: Lenders don't want to see pending legislation in a condo complex.
 This is because lawsuits can be costly and take a lot of time to resolve.